lsd-ucsc/cbcast-lh/README.md

     processes `N` and some function `F`, for all PLCD-observing processes `p`, the process `F p` is PLCD-observing.

+## Proof diagram

 Here's a diagram of the important components of the proof.
-Purple theorems are concerned with global properties of an execution, blue theorems assist with translating between process-local and global-execution properties, and yessow theorems are concerned with process local properties.
+Purple theorems are concerned with global properties of an execution, blue theorems assist with translating between process-local and global-execution properties, and yellow theorems are concerned with process local properties.
 Arrows indicate inclusion via lemmas.